-Hazard Risk 1-5 Likelihood Controls in place Reviewed/ signed Dog getting Child 1 2 The dog will always be in the care of a responsible Ĭ over excited knocked to adult and will never be allowed to freely roam the when with children ground school premises.
-Child Children are not left with the dog unsupervised. scratched by 1 2 The dog will always be on a lead when he is out of dog his pen/the Head's office/school office, except when he is undergoing structured training with his Child bitten by dog 5 1 primary trainer.
+Hazard Risk 1-5 Likelihood Controls in place Reviewed/ signed Dog getting Child 1 2 The dog will always be in the care of a responsible - over excited knocked to adult and will never be allowed to freely roam the when with ground school premises. children Child Children are not left with the dog unsupervised. children Child scratched by dog Child bitten by dog 1 2 Children are not left with the dog unsupervised.
+The dog will always be on a lead when he is out of his pen/the Head's office/school office, except when he is undergoing structured training with his primary trainer.
 The dog will be trained not to jump up or bite the children.
 Pupils have been, and continue to be, taught the impact of their actions.
 Education of this nature is continually given to children, and often to whole school during assemblies, form time and PSHE lessons.
 Pupils will be taught what to do to prevent over stimulating or upsetting the dog and how to remain calm around him.
 The dog will receive ongoing formal training, socialising and conditioning within the school environment and during puppy training sessions.
 Pupils will be reminded not to touch the dog's mouth, head and rear end and to stand, turn and say "whoops/oh dear" if he attempts to jump up or mouth.
 All staff given permission to handle the dog will be given strict instructions to follow and the appropriate training.
 The dog will attend the vets' regularly to make sure claws are kept short and is also walked on concrete/tarmac to keep them trimmed.